BlindBadCat/deel-test-task/README.md

 4. Add more tests to check how transactions works
 5. Add linter and ect.

+(Update: I've created an example nest project to demonstrate the structure, you can check it on the [nest-master](https://github.com/BlindBadCat/deel-test-task/tree/nest-master/src) branch)
 I would use following sturcture.
 Separation of the DB read/write logic with business logic, separation of logic between business entities and etc.:

 ```
 ├─ src/
 │  ├─ features/